hvalev/rcpyci/README.md

 t.max()
 t.min()
 ```
-In fact, the last 2 commands should yield approx. 0.99(9) and -0.99(9) respectively.

-With the stimulus.npy file in place you can analyze your data with `rcpyci` by feeding the contents in the `stimulus_param` variable in the `analyze_data` function in `rcpyci.interface`.
+With the stimulus.npy file in place you can analyze your data with `rcpyci` by loading and passing the numpy array as `stimulus_param` in the `analyze_data` function in `rcpyci.interface`.
 This would disable re-generating the parameter space using the provided seed value and use this sideloaded parameter space instead.
 You must make sure that you provide matching parameters for `n_scales` and `n_trials` so that the patches and patch indices are generated with the correct array dimensions.